-Incremental loading, or lazy loading, is a new feature in the v2017.2 release of Exago BI.
-Incremental loading allows you to set limits on the amount of data that is returned for each database query, and allows users to load reports incrementally, starting with a small set of rows, and adding more in steps as desired.
+Incremental loading limits the amount of data that is returned for each database query.
+This allows users to load reports incrementally, starting with a small set of rows and adding more in steps as desired.

-This can be useful for shortening the amount of time it takes a report to load and be usable.
-It can also help reduce contiguous load on a database which may improve load balancing performance.
+Incremental loading can shorten the amount of time it takes a report to load and be usable.
+It can also help reduce continuous load on a database which may improve load balancing performance.

-The step size can be overridden on the report-level (with a smaller value) using the Report Viewer option Report Row Step Limit.
+The step size can be overridden at the report-level (with a smaller value) using the Report Viewer option Report Row Step Limit.